prashanty03/messaging-rest/README.md

 jar java -jar build/libs/challenge-0.0.1-SNAPSHOT.jar

 ## How to Test:
-Easiest way is use POSTMAN or Browser or curl command
+Easiest way is use POSTMAN or Browser or curl etc.
 1. POSTMAN
-  > Authorization - User Type=Basic Auth, Username=batman, Password=batman and click on update request this will add a token in the header.
+  > Authorization - User Type=Basic Auth, Username=batman, Password=batman and click on update request this will add a token in the header.(All the dummy username and password are present in the data.sql)
   > GET REQUEST, Enter the URL eg. http://localhost:9000/followers and press enter
   > POST REQUEST, Enter the URL eg. http://localhost:9000/friends, In body put the request params eg. {"id" : 3} and press enter
   * All request should have authorization

+2. Browser
+  > Enter the URL http://localhost:9000/ , the browser will ask for username and password, enter Username=batman, Password=batman and click on update request this will add a token in the header.(All the dummy username and password are present in the data.sql)
+  >  You can only test the GET Request after you have logged-in